tannerjallen/tannerjallen.com/src/data/blog/projects/a_eye_in_the_sky.md

 ![Successfully Deterring the Couch-Surfer](@/assets/images/dog_cam/success.gif) **<div style="text-align: center;">It Worked!</div>**

-Right as he thought about stepping onto the couch, the system administered a beep to let him know something's watching him.
+Right as he thought about jumping on the couch, the system administered a beep to let him know he's being watched.

 **Fun fact**: He only attempted to get on the couch once that day.
 What can I say?
 My boy's a quick learner!